Weird Manager Questions

 This question is best asked when your employee is feeling, well, kinda blah about everything.
 There’s no one big pain in the butt that’s causing them stress- they’re just… not feelin’ it, you know?

 The most important part of this exercise is coming back to it after 2-4 weeks and seeing if your plans have worked, how their average day has changed, and most importantly, if it’s helped them feel better about their work life.
-Usually you’re only able to make modest improvements (especially in the meetings department 😕).
-However, small, positive changes on a regular basis actually go a long way.

-The longer lockdown has gone on, the more I’ve moved from thinking of work/life balance as being a time split to being an energy split.
+Pandemic reflection paragraph: The longer lockdown has gone on, the more I’ve moved from thinking of work/life balance as being a time split to being an energy split.
 We get admonished to do self care things on our own time to balance out the work things.
 But all that does is prepare us for more work.
 Not for more life.
 Plus, I actually enjoy my life more when what I’m focusing on at work is energizing and aligned with what I value.
-Maybe work/life balance should be less about “undoing” the stress from work so you can have a totally separate life and more about ensuring work doesn’t generate the amount of stress that requires an hour in a float tank to lower your blood pressure. ↩︎
+Maybe work/life balance should be less about “undoing” the stress from work so you can have a totally separate life and more about ensuring work doesn’t generate the amount of stress that requires an hour in a float tank to lower your blood pressure.